Best Body Composition Exercises – Introduction

 Imagine you are working with a sparring partner.

-Exercises for Body Composition – Final Thoughts
+Exercises for Body Composition – Wrapping up

 While there is nothing particularly wrong with cardio and isolation exercises, they are not your best choice for improving your body composition.

-The good news is that you don’t even need a personal trainer to get into the best shape of your life, because the exercises in this article provide lots of bang for your buck, delivering an effective workout in minimal time.
+The good news is that you don’t even need a personal trainer to get into the best shape of your life because the exercises in this article provide lots of bang for your buck, delivering an effective workout in minimal time.

-Indeed, the best way to build a leaner and stronger body is with high intensity compound exercises.
+Indeed, the best way to build a leaner and stronger body is with high-intensity compound exercises.

-Together with an excellent nutrition plan, any of these exercises for body composition mentioned above will help you transform how you look and feel, faster than you ever thought possible!
+Together with an excellent nutrition plan, any of these exercises for body composition mentioned above will help you transform how you look and feel faster than you ever thought possible!

 Not sure how best to use the exercises in this article to decrease body fat and build muscle?